gaunitsu/Tryit/README.md

 # Tryit
-Try it is a game in js
+Try it is a game in js, see on https://gaunitsu.github.io/Tryit/ .
-Has to improve